Why and how to apply for permissions under the Capital Requirements Regulation (CRR).

 You should send your application in good time, and we will try to meet requests to receive a response by a particular date.
 This may not be possible for complex applications.

 How we process applications

 We assess individual applications against the relevant criteria set out in the CRR article for reference and, where applicable, FCA rules and guidance.
 We will also consider our strategic objective – to make sure that relevant markets function well – and operational goals of:

 - enhancing and protecting the integrity of the UK financial system, and

 - promoting effective competition in the interest of consumers

-When seeking to apply national discretions provided for in the CRR, dual-regulated firms should apply to the FCA using the CRR permissions application form.
+When seeking to apply national discretions provided for in the CRR, dual-regulated firms should apply to the PRA.
 We will grant firms a regulatory permission when we decide that conditions are met and will issue a written notice to you.

 We acknowledge all applications when we receive them.

 We may ask you for more information to support our decision.
 We will try to process your application as quickly as possible and to meet any relevant dates you notify us of.
 This may not be possible for complex applications.
 Please apply in enough time to help us with this.